 General and practical classroom support where necessary.

-Planning, preparation and delivery of social skills sessions in line with the identified needs of students ie. DRUMBEAT, Bounce Back, Respectful Relationships, Community Cafe.
+Planning, preparation and delivery of social skills sessions in line with the identified needs of students ie. DRUMBEAT, Bounce Back, Respectful Relationships.

 One-on-one sessions with individual students to support their distinct and specific needs; and provide an opportunity for students to talk through any issues.